 You are expected to have some familiarity with the use of computers and computer packages including the internet, word processing, presentations and spreadsheets.
 You require access to the internet.

-Students are able to form their own study path, but are requested to enrol in the unit, MPM411 Principles of Project Management at the first opportunity.
+Students are able to form their own study path, but are requested to:

 To qualify for the award of the Master of Project Management, students must complete all 15 core units (including a research project) and 1 elective.